Academic Advising for Current Students

 How do I change advisors?

-Students are welcome to change advisors at any time, however once a major has been chosen, the advisor must be in that department.
-Change of advisor requires signatures from the old and new advisor.
-Students uncertain about the choice of a new advisor should ask for assistance from the Office of Academic Advising.
+Students are welcome to change faculty advisors at any time, however once a major has been chosen, the faculty advisor must be in that department.
+Change of advisor requires a signature from the new advisor.
+Students uncertain about the choice of a new faculty advisor should ask for assistance from the Office of Academic Advising.
+View a list of Linfield's faculty advisors for more information.

 I am double majoring.
-Do I need to declare an advisor for each major?
+Do I need to declare a faculty advisor for each major?

-It is not required to declare an advisor in each of your majors, though you must have a faculty advisor in the department of one of your majors.
-However, you are strongly encouraged to consult faculty members in each of your majors.
+It is not required to declare a faculty advisor in each of your majors, though you must have a faculty advisor in the department of one of your majors.
+Regardless, you are strongly encouraged to consult faculty members in each of your majors.